technophilic/Agora-NG-basic/README.md

 There is a container with an id `remote-container` to render the video feeds of the other remote users in the channel.

+You can either download the latest version of the Web SDK from Agora's [Downloads page](https://www.agora.io/en/download/) or use the CDN version instead, as shown in the code snippet.

 ## Styling
 Now, let’s add some basic styling to our app.